Azure-Samples/hdinsight-migration/MapR Migration/Instructions/3-SparkMigration.md

     **NOTE:**

-    This operation may take 15 or 20 minutes to complete
+    This operation may take 15 or 20 minutes to complete.

     ---